tonioloewald/xinjs/docs/css.md

 providing syntax sugar to help with best-practices such as `css-variables` and the use of `@media` queries to drive consistency, themes, and accessibility.

-## css(styleMap: XinStyleMap): string
+## css(styleMap: XinStyleSheet): string

-A function that, given a `XinStyleMap` renders CSS code.
-What is a XinStyleMap?
+A function that, given a `XinStyleSheet` renders CSS code.
+What is a XinStyleSheet?
 It's kind of what you'd expect if you wanted to represent CSS as Javascript in the most straightforward way possible.
 It allows for things like `@import`, `@keyframes` and so forth, but knows just enough about CSS to help with things